blackw1ng/FritzBox-monitor/README.md

 * LAN hosts can be securely / directly accessed by IPv6, and thanks to DNS updates, also carry AAAA entries.

 ### References
-I started looking around, and found a good number of projects and descriptions,  most notably:
+I started looking around, and found a good number of projects and descriptions, on how to do it...

 * https://github.com/kbr/fritzconnection
 * https://github.com/jhubig/FritzBoxShell
 * https://github.com/fetzerch/fritzcollectd

-on how to do it... but all of those needed quite some extra work, or did not fit my use case FritzBoxShell did not completely fetch all the information available, as described by https://avm.de/service/schnittstellen/, and the scripts provided with fritzconnection did needed modification as well, the collectd plugin (based on FritzConnection) requires of cause an collectd somewhere in LAN - and an accessible sink.
+All of those needed quite some extra work, or did not fit my use case directly...
+FritzBoxShell did not completely fetch all the information available, as described by https://avm.de/service/schnittstellen/, and the scripts provided with fritzconnection did need modification as well, the collectd plugin (based on FritzConnection) requires an collectd somewhere in LAN - and an accessible sink.

 ## Installation